Johnny Benson Jr.: 2000–2003

-Benson began his 2001 season with an engine failure that relegated him to 28th place, a few laps after the race's "Big One" involving 19 cars took place.
-He had Top 10 finishes in each of the next four races, including a fourth-place run in the UAW-Daimler Chrysler 400, which allowed him to be a career high second in the points (tied with Sterling Marlin) following the spring Darlington Race.
+Benson began his 2001 season with an engine failure that relegated him to 28th place, a few laps after the race's "Big One" involving nineteen cars took place.
+He had top-ten finishes in each of the next four races, including a 4th-place run in the UAW-Daimler Chrysler 400, which allowed him to be a career-high 2nd in the points (tied with Sterling Marlin) following the spring Darlington Race.
 He finished third at Texas and Indianapolis.
-He did not win a points race, although he did win the non-points Winston Open at Charlotte from the pole after leader Ryan Newman in the No. 02 Alltel-sponsored Ford suffered a blown engine late in the race.
-Benson finished eleventh in the final points standings in 2001.
+He did not win a points race, although he did win the non-points Winston Open at Charlotte from the pole after leader Ryan Newman in the No. 02 Alltel Ford suffered a blown engine late in the race.
+Benson finished the 2001 season eleventh in points.

-Benson started 2002 with a 10th-place finish in the Daytona 500 despite a crash early in the race.
-In May, Benson agreed to race in the Richmond Busch Series race for Marsh Racing in the No. 31 Whelen Engineering-sponsored Chevrolet.
+Benson started 2002 with a tenth place finish in the Daytona 500 despite a crash early in the race.
+In May, Benson agreed to race in the Richmond Busch Series race for Marsh Racing in the No. 31 Whelen Engineering Chevrolet.
 Benson was involved in a wreck in the early stages of the races and ended up with broken ribs and he missed three Cup races.
 At the Pepsi 400 in Daytona, he started sixth, and on the eighth lap he got together with Michael Waltrip.
 Benson ended up rebreaking his ribs which put him out of action for two more races.
-At Loudon, Benson started second, led 53 of 207 laps, and finished fourth.
-Benson tied a career-best second-place finish at the Martinsville Speedway, which he got twice in 2000.
+At Loudon, Benson started 2nd, led 53 of 207 laps, and finished fourth.
+Benson tied a career-best second place finish at the Martinsville Speedway, which he got twice in 2000.
 On November 3, he started 26th in the 43 car field at the Pop Secret Microwave Popcorn 400 at Rockingham.
-With 50 laps to go, he was running in fifth, and with 28 laps left he passed Mark Martin (who coincidentally had Valvoline as his sponsor for many years) for the lead.
-In the last 10 laps, other drivers were running out of gas, including his teammate Ken Schrader.
+With fifty laps to go, he was running in fifth, and with 28 laps left he passed Mark Martin (who coincidentally had Valvoline as his sponsor for many years) for the lead.
+In the last ten laps, other drivers were running out of gas, including his teammate Ken Schrader.
 However, Benson held off Martin by 0.26 seconds to win the race.

-Benson was sixth in points after the first 4 races of 2003.
-Benson had Top 5 finishes at Dover and Homestead, and finished 24th in the points.
+Benson was sixth in points after the first four races of the 2003 season.
+Benson had top-five finishes at Dover and Homestead, and finished 24th in the points.
 Valvoline decided to release Benson in favor of rookie driver Scott Riggs after the season was over.